RichardRed0x/dcrwords/README.md

 A fee paid to have your transaction included in a block.
 The default transaction fee for Decred is 0.001 DCR/kB.

 **Miners:**
 Miners help secure the network via Proof-of-Work (PoW) mining.
-Miners recieve block rewards for successfully validating blocks.
+Miners recieve block rewards and transaction fees for successfully validating blocks.

 **Mining Pool:**
 A group of miners who share (pool) their computational resources to mine DCR.
 When a member of a mining pool successfully mines a block, the rewards are split among all pool members in proportion to their hashpower contributed to the pool.